Quick reference guide

 Typical due diligence issues

-In Belgium, it is customary to finalize the due diligence before the execution of the acquisition agreement.
-There are no particular issues that a foreign investor should be aware of when undertaking a due diligence review of a Belgian entity or group of assets other than those usually reviewed.
+In Belgium, it is customary to finalize due diligence before the execution of the acquisition agreement.
+There are no particular issues that a foreign investor should be aware of when undertaking due diligence review of a Belgian entity or group of assets other than those usually reviewed.
 The main areas of review in the due diligence process vary from project to project but generally include corporate, financial, commercial, litigation, employment, real estate, intellectual property, environmental, regulatory and tax matters.
-Based on the due diligence findings, the parties may negotiate special closing conditions and specific indemnities and tailor specific representations and warranties.
+Based on the due diligence findings, the parties may negotiate special closing conditions and specific indemnities and tailor representations and warranties.

 Pricing and payment